 The Florida FAFSA Challenge is one of four statewide initiatives that encourage and support high school seniors as they take their next educational steps.
 FCAN also coordinates Apply Yourself Florida, Florida College Decision Day, and Plan It Florida.
-These initiatives assist high school seniors with applying to college, celebrate students for their plans for life after high school, and ensure every Florida student graduates high school with a college or career plan.
+These initiatives support high school seniors with applying to college, celebrating students for their postsecondary plans, and ensuring all students graduate high school with a college or career plan.
 We look forward to your school participating in the Florida FAFSA Challenge and, we hope, all four College Ready Florida initiatives!